Sports Health Concern

 6. In order for the student diagnosed with a concussion to return to physical education and/or athletics they must be medically cleared.
 Where the concussion occurred (i.e. during school sports, outside of school, etc.) will determine what medical provider the student needs to be cleared by (i.e. physician, NP, PA).

 a.
-Once medical clearance is obtained the student may be required to complete a return to play progression.
+Once medical clearance is obtained the student may be required to complete a return-to-play progression.
 All students participating in sports at the time of their concussion or clearance from a concussion are required to complete the return to play protocol.
 For all other students, the district will follow the orders of their healthcare provider.
-If at any time during the return to play progression the student experiences a reoccurrence or exacerbation of symptoms, activity is to be stopped for a period of 24 hours.
+If at any time during the return to play progression, the student experiences a reoccurrence or exacerbation of symptoms, activity is to be stopped for a period of 24 hours.
 If the student is symptom-free for 24 hours they may begin the return to play a progression at the previous step during which symptoms were experienced.
 If they are not symptom-free after 24 hours they are to be referred back to their private health care provider.

 b.
-The return to play progression is a four step process and takes a minimum of 4 days to complete.
+The return to play progression is a four-step process and takes a minimum of 4 days to complete.

 These protocols will be followed by all Valley Central School District health care professionals (School Nurse, Athletic Trainer, and School Physician), coaches, and teachers who are responsible.
 As always, please contact your school nurse or athletic trainer should you have any questions.